keithnoguchi/do-in-action/README.md

 Many thanks to [Yevgeniy (Jim) Brikman] and [Mitchell Anicas] for sharing your [terraform] insights!
-And also, [Brent Salisbury] for the cloud insight through his [Cloud Bandwidth] performance monitoring framework.
+And also, [Brent Salisbury] for the cloud insight through his [Cloud Bandwidth Performance Monitoring] framework.

 - [Terraform Up & Running]